If you're interested in caring for a relative or friend's child

 • If you know your relative or friend's child is in foster care, ask the family for the caseworker's name and contact the caseworker.
 If you do not have the caseworker's contact details, you can look them up in the DCYF employee directory.

-• If you aren’t sure whether a relative or friend's child is in foster care, please be aware that DCYF can neither confirm nor deny that a child is in care.
-One way to bridge this challenge is to call the local child welfare office that serves the area in which the family lives.
-When DCYF staff answer the phone, tell them you’re calling because you believe your relative or friend's child entered care and you would like to speak with the caseworker.
-While the receptionist cannot tell you if the child or youth is in care, they can get you to a caseworker or supervisor who can.
+• If you aren’t sure whether a relative or friend's child is in foster care, call the local child welfare office that serves the area in which the family lives.
+When DCYF staff answer the phone, tell them you’re calling because you believe your relative or friend's child entered care.
+While they cannot tell you if the child or youth is in care, they can pass your name and contact information the caseworker.

 If the child or youth lives outside of Washington state